Issue #16: The Top 4 Drivers of Hospital Labor Budget Misses

 It is important to consult multiple indicators prior to drawing conclusions about labor performance based on acuity.
 Particularly individual department volume comparisons to budget can quickly identify FTE impact due to labor intensity.

-Invest the time required to ensure your back to budget plan aligns with the cause of the budget miss.
+FINALIZING YOUR BACK TO BUDGET PLAN Invest the time required to ensure your back to budget plan aligns with the cause of the budget miss.
 Create clear actions with owners and dates.
 Be sure to follow up and monitor performance to identify what actions are most impactful over time.
 Remember – length of stay and premium pay strategies generally take more effort and are longer to realize than asking for productivity improvements.
 However, when executed well, these strategies will pay off exponentially in the long run, both financially and culturally.